overture-stack/SONG/song-python-sdk/docs/tutorial.rst

 In order to continue with the next section, the ``state`` field **MUST** have the value ``VALIDATED``, which indicates the upload was validated and there were no errors.
 If there were errors, the ``state`` field would have the value ``VALIDATION_ERROR``, and the field ``errors`` would contains details of the validation issues.
-If there is an error, the user can simply correct the payload, re-upload and check the status.
+If there is an error, the user can simply correct the payload, re-upload and check the status again.

 .. _save-the-analysis-ref: